It's the early days of winter here in Sydney and the chemists are full of pills and potions designed to help you avoid catching winter colds.

 Why: A mineral required for essential proteins and antioxidants that play a major role in maintaining immunity.
 Zinc also enhances the function of T cells, which detect and eliminate infectious and abnormal cells in the body.

-Where to find it: The best sources include red meat, poultry, seafood and smaller amounts in nuts and seeds
+Where to find it: The best sources include red meat, poultry, seafood and smaller amounts in nuts and seeds and legumes

 Did you know?
 The recommended daily intake for Australian adult men and women is 8 and 14mg respectively.
 100g lean red meat will give you approximately 12mg of zinc or 30g pumpkin seeds provides 3mg.
 A 2012 systematic review suggested that "zinc formulations may shorten the duration of symptoms of the common cold", but that further research was needed and that possible adverse effects needed to be studied.